mcneel/rhino3dm/Current Development Tools.md

 # Current Development Tools (rhino3dm)

-Last updated by dan@mcneel.com on April 14, 2020
+Last updated by dan@mcneel.com on April 23, 2020

 :warning: Change this file at your own risk.
 This file is read by scripts to determine the required development tools and versions of those tools.
 Though it is human-readable, it is part of build processes.
 Renaming or reformatting this file may cause undesired results.

 ## Shared

 The following are shared between multiple platform targets...

-### macOS

-We are currently using macOS 10.15.3.
-Scripts read this:

-`macos_currently_using = 10.15.3`
-`macos_install_notes = The exact version likely does not matter.
-You may not need to update/roll-back macOS if your version is close enough.`

 ### Git